Rebilly/rebilly-recomponents/packages/nuxt/README.md

 # Recomponents demo with Nuxt

-This project is a demo, intended to showcase [Recomponents](https://recomponents.rebilly.com/)' ability to work with [Nuxt](https://nuxtjs.org/).
+This project is a demo, intended to showcase [Recomponents](https://recomponents.rebilly.com/)' ability to integrate with [Nuxt](https://nuxtjs.org/).

 ### Running the demo